Amarshah4334/World_Weather_Analysis/README.md

 Next from the list of potential travel destinations, the customer will now be able to choose four cities to create a travel itinerary.
 Finally, using the Google Maps Directions API, customer will be able to create a travel route between their chosen four cities for travel as well as a marker layer map.
 Upon completion this Analysis will enhance the user interface and functionality of the PlanMyTrip app.

-#There are 3 main outcomes that will be seen in this Analysis
+#There are 3 main interface enhancements that will be seen in the PlanMyTrip App at the end of this project
 1. Add weather descrription to the weather data,
 2. Create a customer Vacation Search map,
 3. Create a vacation itinerary map of 4 cities that the customer would like to visit.